boomernag/feel-so-good/README.md

 - The **save info** checkbox allows the form information to be saved to the user's profile for the **logged in** users.
 - If it's a new or **non-logged** user there are links to register or login pages, in case a user wants to save the information to their profile.
 - Before proceeding the payment, user can review and check all the information in the table (**Form Summary**).
-- There's also an optional **Comment** field for cases if a user has any additional comments to the order.
 - A user is informed how much the card will be charged in the paragraph below the **Proceed to payment** button.
 - Since the website is made for educational purposes only and the Stripe functionality is only for testing, only **4242 4242 4242 4242** card number will lead to the successfull payment.
 A user is asked to provide card number, expiration date (any date in future) and CVC (any numbers).
 - A webhook is used to make sure that the order is processed even in the cases when the payment process is interrupted (e.g. if a user accidentally closes the page or browser after clicking "Proceed to payment" button).